 From time to time, the Company provides indemnification provisions in agreements with customers covering potential claims by third parties of intellectual property infringement.
 These agreements generally provide that the Company will indemnify customers for losses incurred in connection with an infringement claim brought by a third party with respect to the Company's products.
 These indemnification provisions generally offer perpetual coverage for infringement claims based upon the products covered by the agreement.
-The maximum potential amount of future payments the Company could be required to make under these indemnification provisions is theoretically unlimited; however, to date, the Company has not incurred material costs related to these indemnification provisions is minimal.
+The maximum potential amount of future payments the Company could be required to make under these indemnification provisions is theoretically unlimited; however, to date, the Company has not incurred material costs related to these indemnification provisions.
+As a result, the Company believes the estimated fair value of these indemnification provisions is minimal.